ece362-purdue/proton-labs/lab1-gpio/README.md

 - To learn how to trigger code execution when an external event occurs.

 > [!CAUTION]
+> If you have not already soldered pin headers to your Proton board, please do it ASAP.
+There is a step in this lab that requires you to put your Proton down on a breadboard.
+>
-> By now, your breadboard should have been signed with a silver sharpie with your username and the signature of the TA.
+> Your breadboard should have been signed with a silver sharpie with your username and the signature of the TA.
 If you have not yet done this, please notify a TA and get it signed as soon as possible.  **Failure to do so by lab 2 will result in a zero for the lab currently running in that week.**
 >
 > Keep in mind the food-and-liquids policy of the lab, which is to bring absolutely no food or liquid with you to your lab sessions.
 If you must bring it, keep it under the window in the back of BHEE 160.  **Failure to follow this rule will result in a penalty.**
 >